rideways/technical_test/README.md

 | LUXURY_PEOPLE_CARRIER | 6 |
 | MINIBUS | 16 |

 * The Rides team have more than one supplier in most locations.
-Extend the functionality of the console app to call the APIs of "Eric's Taxis" and "Jeff's Taxis" as well.
-For each car type choose the cheapest supplier to output.
+Extend the functionality of the console application to call the APIs of "Eric's Taxis" and "Jeff's Taxis" as well.
+For each car type, choose the cheapest supplier to output.
 Each line of the output should be in the format `{car type} - {supplier} - {price}`

 ### Notes

-* Not every supplier has every car type available to them - you may not get 6 results from a supplier.
+* Not every supplier has every car type available to them - you may not get 6 results from every supplier.

-* Supplier API sometimes break, you need to be able to handle this gracefully.
+* Supplier APIs can sometimes break, you need to be able to handle this gracefully.

 * Supplier APIs can sometimes be slow.
-You should give a supplier 2 seconds to respond, if you do not receive a respond within that time you should ignore that supplier.
+You should give a supplier 2 seconds to respond, if you do not receive a response within that time frame you should ignore the supplier for that search.

 | Supplier | API URL |
 | - | - |